zzzprojects/LINQ-Async/README.md

 # What's LINQ-Async?

-LINQ-Async allows you to **chain async task and order async predicate with fluent API**.
+LINQ-Async allows you to **chain async task and orders async predicate with fluent API**.

 ## Features
 - <a href="#linq-async-extensions">LINQ Async Extensions</a>